django/dsf-working-groups/active/mergers.md

   - The PR is for one of the following scenarios:
       - An accepted ticket.
       - An approved new feature.
+      - A trivial clean-up to such as fixing failing tests or merge mistake.
       - The changes are tests additions.
       - The changes are documentation fixes.
   - The PR is approved by one of the following: